-In a follow-up to the recent statement/report by the commissioner of the Financial Services Commission (FSC) of South Korea Mr. Choi Jong-Ku that there is no compliance issues that should prevent a commercial bank from providing virtual bank accounts to local cryptocurrency exchanges, a local court has ruled against a local bank that denied banking services to a local cryptocurrency exchange.
+In a follow-up to the recent statement/report by the commissioner of the Financial Services Commission (FSC) of South Korea Mr. Choi Jong-Ku that there are no compliance issues that should prevent a commercial bank from providing virtual bank accounts to local cryptocurrency exchanges, a local court has ruled against a local bank that denied banking services to a local cryptocurrency exchange.

-Central District Court’s 50th Civil Affairs Division ruled a move by Nonghyup bank to cease offering withdrawal and deposit services to Coinis crypto exchange saying the decision and action by the bank was illegal and unfair. the bank had argued that it terminated the services to the exchange to adhere to anti-money laundering guidelines issued by the regulator Financial Services Commission (FSC).
-The exchange argued through its lawyer that the action by bank was a breach of a business contract agreed between the two parties.
+Central District Court’s 50th Civil Affairs Division ruled a move by Nonghyup bank to cease offering withdrawal and deposit services to the Coinis crypto exchange saying the decision and action by the bank were illegal and unfair. the bank had argued that it terminated the services to the exchange to adhere to anti-money laundering guidelines issued by the regulator Financial Services Commission (FSC).
+The exchange argued through its lawyer that the action by the bank was a breach of a business contract agreed between the two parties.

-The bank also refused to renew contract with Bithumb cryptocurrency three months ago, claiming that the cryptocurrency exchange was lax and had "problems in protecting consumers and information and preventing money laundering."
+The bank also refused to renew the contract with the Bithumb cryptocurrency exchange three months ago, claiming that the cryptocurrency exchange was lax and had "problems in protecting consumers and information and preventing money laundering."
 This followed a hack at Bithumb which led to losses of US$30 million stolen from a hot wallet.
 Bithumb, from last week, is using only Nonghyup as banking option for its users.

 The bank was among the three of the banks that the Financial Services Commissions visited earlier this year for an on-site check to ensure that they were adhering to Know-Your-Client and Anti-Money Laundering rules.
 The other two were Hana Bank and Kookmin Bank.
 It also featured among others Korea Development Bank, Industrial Bank of Korea, Shinhan Bank, Kookmin Bank and Woori Bank that were being suspected of speculative trading and money laundering by the commission.
 The on-site inspections followed an alert by the commission amidst growing suspicion that cryptocurrencies were being used in the illegal operations.